 The products declared are aggregates manufactured by NCC Industry, Division Stone Materials.
-The declared site is Gelleråsen in Karlskoga, a mediumsized terminal with stationary and mobile crushing plants operated by NCC Industry in Sweden.
+The declared site is Mörtsjön in Katrineholm, a mediumsized quarry operated by NCC Industry in Sweden with mobile crushing plants.

-The declared products processed in Gelleråsen during 2021 (product list in Table 1) are intended to be used as, e.g. asphalt, concrete and filling material in civil engineering.

-Aggregates are manufactured in various fractions; from blasted rock to finely crushed 0/2 mm material (grains between 0 and 2 mm in diameter), also sand, gravel, shingle and cobblestone.
-There are 28 types of aggregates declared in this EPD, representing the products processed at the declared site, see Table 1.
+The declared products manufactured in Mörtsjön during 2021 (product list in Table 1) are intended to be used as, e.g. concrete and filling material in civil engineering.
+Aggregates are produced in various fractions; from blasted rock to finely crushed 0/2 mm material (grains between 0 and 2 mm in diameter).
+There are 16 types of aggregates declared in this EPD, representing the products manufactured at the declared site, see Table 1.
 The technical standards which the aggregates are compliant with are also presented.
-The aggregates mainly consist of granite, although the mineral composition varies because the raw material origins from several different extraction sites.
+The aggregates consist of gneiss/granite.